vdevaru/assignment/README.md

  "../assignment/Dictionary.txt" -- for giving relative path

 # assignment 3 - RandomNumberGenerator Class
-Run as Java Application ,  input is taken from console on runtime Assuming numbers can also be negative.
+1)Run as Java Application ,  input is taken from console on runtime 2)Assuming random numbers can also be negative.